How to watch live matches? - ExBulletin

 How to watch live matches?

-PAK vs ZIM 3rd ODI Live Score Streaming: Mohammad Rizwan's Pakistan will take on Craig Ervine's Zimbabwe in the third ODI at the Queens Sports Club in Bulawayo on Thursday.
+PAK vs ZIM 2nd T20I Live Score Streaming: Pakistan will take on Zimbabwe in the second of a match T20I series at the Queens Sports Club in Bulawayo on Tuesday.
+The former has defeated the latter by 57 runs in the first T20I and the hosts will be hoping to win the second game and level the series.

-The series is completely square at 1-1.
-Host nation Zimbabwe won the first ODI by 80 runs using the DLS method and Pakistan defeated Zimbabwe by 10 wickets in the second ODI.
-The series will be determined based on Thursday's result.

-PAK vs ZIM The third ODI match will be played at the Queens Sports Club, Bulawayo.
+Left-arm spinner Sufiyan Muqeem took a career-best 3-20 in the first game.
+Pakistan posted 165 for four in their 20 overs after opting to bat first as Usman Khan hit 39 off 30 balls and Tayyab Tahir provided a late boost with 39 not out off 25 deliveries.

+Captain Sikandar Raza led the Zimbabwean response with 39 from 28 balls but they collapsed from 77-2 to 108 all out as the visitors got to grips with the slow wicket.

-What time does the third ODI match between Pakistan and Zimbabwe start?
+What time does the second T20I match between Zimbabwe and Pakistan start?

-The third ODI match between Pakistan and Zimbabwe will start at 1:00 PM IST (9:15 AM local time).

-Where can you watch Pakistan vs Zimbabwe 3rd ODI match live stream?

-Fans can enjoy the live streaming of the 3rd ODI between Pakistan and Zimbabwe on FanCode app and website.
+The ZIM vs PAK 2nd T20I at Queens Sports Club, Bulawayo on Wednesday, December 3 starts at 4:30 PM IST (1:00 PM local time in Bulawayo).

-Where can you watch the third ODI match between Zimbabwe and Pakistan live on TV?
+Where can you watch the 2nd T20I match between Zimbabwe and Pakistan?

-Zimbabwe vs Pakistan has no official live broadcast of Pakistan's tour of Zimbabwe.
-Will be available in India by 2024.
+ZIM vs PAK in India, the match will be streamed live on FanCode.
+The game will not be telecast on TV channels in India.

 |